Hi Brindha,

 - An organizational mindset in which people make decisions based on data, look for root causes of problems, define defects based on customer rather than internal requirements, seek to control variation, track leading indicators of problems to prevent them from happening, etc.

-hope this will give u a useful insight into six sigma & HR.
+Hope this will give you a useful insight into Six Sigma and HR.